 How Applied Behaviour Analysis Therapy Works?

 It is easier to understand applied behaviour analysis therapy once you see how it works.
 Applied behaviour analysis training is not a single technique or a fixed routine.
-It is a structured yet very flexible process that works over time.
+It is a structured yet very flexible process that works.
 Careful observation, data, and a collaboration between therapists and parents guide it.

 Step 1: Getting to Know the Individual

-The first step is to understand the person as a whole, not just their behaviour.
-Before beginning teaching, a qualified professional (usually a Board Certified Behaviour Analyst) spends time observing the child in their natural setting, such as home or school.
+The first step is to understand the person, not just their behaviour.
+Before beginning teaching, a qualified professional (usually a Board Certified Behaviour Analyst) observes the child in their natural setting, such as home or school.

-The professional also speaks to the parent or caregiver to understand the concerns in detail.
-Moreover, developmental history, routines and daily challenges are also reviewed.
-All these ensure that ABA is built around the children’s real lives, not just based on labels or assumptions.
+The professional also speaks to the parent or caregiver to understand the concerns.
+They also review the developmental history, routines and daily challenges.
+All these things ensure that applied behaviour analysis therapy works around the children’s real lives, not just based on labels or assumptions.

 Step 2: Functional Behaviour Assessment (FBA).